$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Approach

 Our aim is to gain insight into how visual information is encapsulated in a diffusion model.
 Given the very high non-linearity and complex architectures of generative models, identifying interpretable components directly from layer activations is not viable.
 In this work, we isolate monosemantic features by training k-sparse autoencoders (k-SAEs) on the activations from different diffusion layers, timesteps, and architectures, which we describe next.

-Sparse auto encoders~\cite{ng2011sparse} are neural networks to learn compact feature representations in an unsupervised manner.
+Sparse autoencoders~\cite{ng2011sparse} are neural networks to learn compact feature representations in an unsupervised manner.
 They contain an encoder and a decoder, and are trained with a sparsity penalty and a sample reconstruction loss to encourage only a few neurons to be maximally activated for a given input.
 However, the sparsity penalty term in SAEs presents significant training challenges~\cite{tibshirani1996regression,ksparse}.
-A k-sparse autoencoder is an extension of sparse auto encoder~\cite{ng2011sparse} designed to improve the training challenges by explicitly regulating the number of active neurons during training to $k$.
+A k-sparse autoencoder is an extension of sparse autoencoder~\cite{ng2011sparse} designed to improve the training challenges by explicitly regulating the number of active neurons during training to $k$.
 Specifically, in each training step, a top-k activation function is used to retain only the $k$ largest neuron activations, while zeroing out the rest.

-Let $x$ denote the $d$-dimensional spatially-pooled diffusion activations\footnote{For notational simplicity, we describe our setup for an arbitrary layer and denoising timestep, but the same method was followed for activations from any model state.}.
-Let $W_{enc} \in \mathbb{R}^{n \times d}$ and $W_{dec} \in \mathbb{R}^{d \times n}$ denote the weight matrices of the k-SAE's encoder and decoder respectively (Fig.~\ref{fig:main}), where $n$ denotes the dimension of the auto encoder's hidden layer. $n$ is equal to $d$ multiplied by a positive integer, called the expansion factor.
+Let $x$ denote the $d$-dimensional spatially-pooled diffusion activations\footnote{For notational simplicity, we describe our setup for an arbitrary layer and denoising timestep, but the same method applies for activations from any model state.}.
+Let $W_{enc} \in \mathbb{R}^{n \times d}$ and $W_{dec} \in \mathbb{R}^{d \times n}$ denote the weight matrices of the k-SAE's encoder and decoder respectively (Fig.~\ref{fig:main}), where $n$ denotes the dimension of the autoencoder's hidden layer. $n$ is equal to $d$ multiplied by a positive integer, called the expansion factor.
 Following~\cite{bricken2023monosemanticity}, $b_{pre} \in \mathbb{R}^{d}$ denotes the bias term added to input $x$ before feeding to the encoder (aka pre-encoder bias), while $b_{enc} \in \mathbb{R}^{n}$ denotes the bias term for encoder.
 Upon passing $x$ through the encoder, we obtain $z$ defined as:

 where the $\text{TopK}$ activation function retains only the top $k$ neuron activations and sets the rest to zero~\cite{ksparse}.
 The decoder then reconstructs $z$, given by:

 The training loss is the normalized reconstruction mean squared error (MSE) between the reconstructed feature ($\hat{x}$) and the original feature ($x$), given by: